Quick Guide to Bangkok Temples (2024)

 Having lived in Bangkok for over two years now, I have visited a lot of temples.
 Below is an introduction to five of my favorites together with info on hours and fees.
 This is followed by my own personally tested itineraries and an FAQ with additional information on temple dress codes, etiquette, and terminology.

-Armed with this info, you should be well prepared to navigate the deep undercurrents of Thai Buddhism and get the most out of your visit to Bangkok.
+Armed with this info, you should be well prepared to get the most out of your visit to Bangkok’s top temples.

 Introduction to Bangkok’s Most Famous Temples